x1a0zu1/uefi_persistence_chain/README.txt

-RAMIEL currently loads a simple < 25kb uefi ransomware, which is kind of pointless since ransomware doesnt need persistence but oh well. the ransomware itself is nothing remarkable, it is meant to be small in order to fit in a single nvram variable and- uses diskio to avoid the overhead of filesystem specific drivers, making it entirely OS agnostic. it will eventually use AES-NI- for faster encryption but currently i am too lazy to wrangle with openssl currently.
+RAMIEL currently loads a simple < 25kb uefi ransomware, which is kind of pointless since ransomware doesnt need persistence but oh well. the ransomware itself is nothing remarkable, it is meant to be small in order to fit in a single nvram variable and- uses diskio to avoid the overhead of filesystem specific drivers, making it entirely OS agnostic. it will eventually use AES-NI- for faster encryption but currently i am too lazy to wrangle with openssl.

 the ransomware displays a fake firmware update message warning victims not to reboot to maximize damage done. as there are no AVs to worry about, the ransomware may be quite effective.